OpenBazaar/official_docs/content/community/contribute/how_to_help.md

 - https://github.com/OpenBazaar/openbazaar-desktop

-If you want to start contributing to the core of OpenBazaar, those repositories are a great place start.
-But the “Help Wanted” label exists in all of our repositories across the Github organization [OpenBazaar](https://github.com/OpenBazaar).
+If you want to start contributing to the core of OpenBazaar, those repositories are a great place to start.
+But the “Help Wanted” label exists in all of our repositories across the GitHub organization [OpenBazaar](https://github.com/OpenBazaar).